olimsaidov/research/evolution-analysis/README.md

 ## Conclusion

-The Jarima platform evolution represents a transformational success in civic technology, demonstrating how systematic development, user-centered design, and strategic vision can create extraordinary value while serving critical public safety objectives.
+The E-Jarima platform evolution represents a transformational success in civic technology, demonstrating how systematic development, user-centered design, and strategic vision can create extraordinary value while serving critical public safety objectives.
 This comprehensive analysis provides both validation of achievements and roadmap for continued growth, offering valuable insights for similar initiatives worldwide.

-Through careful examination of features, problems, user experience, technical complexity, and value creation, this documentation establishes the Jarima platform as a reference implementation for modern government digital services, proving that excellence in public sector technology is not only possible but can exceed private sector standards while serving the public good.
+Through careful examination of features, problems, user experience, technical complexity, and value creation, this documentation establishes the E-Jarima platform as a reference implementation for modern government digital services, proving that excellence in public sector technology is not only possible but can exceed private sector standards while serving the public good.